 Mirroring the Five-Step Problem Solving Method at home will allow for consistency in the child's ability to work through a situation.
 On rare occasion, when a student cannot be redirected, they may need to take a break.
 The student is then invited to find a space where they can calm themselves down and re-focus for as long as needed before re-joining the group.
 At a neutral time, the teacher and student discuss the matter-stressing acceptance and love.
-CDSA do not use corporal punishment.
+CDSA does not use corporal punishment.
 Humiliation, threats, pinching, shaking, rejecting, or yelling at students is not tolerated.

 The parent will be notified if persistent or extreme behavioral problems pose a threat to other student's or staff's safety.
 Furthermore, the student may be sent home for the day or a longer period if the behavior is dangerous.
 If needed, the school has a referral process to begin socio-emotional and physical/medical evaluation service.
 In such cases, a meeting with the teacher and the director will be scheduled for the referral process to begin.
-Failure to pursue the referral and/or to follow the guidelines of the school may forfeit enrollment.